Sat 2 & Sun 3 November 2014

-Alchemea’s Weekend Recording Course will help you make informed decisions regarding the right microphones and techniques for various recording situations.
-The recording course will also help to get the best from your equipment and acoustic spaces and ultimately improve you recordings.
-This recording course will help you to understand why achieving a good recording can not only greatly improve how your tracks sound, but save you time and effort when it comes to the mixing and mastering stages.
+Alchemea’s 2-day Music Recording Course will help you make informed decisions regarding the right microphones and techniques for various recording situations.
+This course will also help to get the best from your equipment and acoustic spaces and ultimately improve you recordings.
+It will help you to understand why achieving a good recording can not only greatly improve how your tracks sound, but save you time and effort when it comes to the mixing and mastering stages.
 Whilst a good mix can help a bad recording and good mastering can help a poor mix, your end result will never sound as good as a track that was simply well recorded in the first place.
 Mixing a good recording is far easier than trying to hammer a bad one into shape; everything sounds right from the beginning and so needs less EQ and Compression to get to “that sound.”

 - An insight into the recording process of one of the worlds top audio engineers

 - Detailed explanations about microphone types (dynamic, condenser, valve, ribbon etc...), polar patterns (omni, cardiod, fig of 8) , and how various stereo recording techniques will effect your recording